HMCS Chaleur (MCB 164)

 HMCS Chaleur (hull number MCB 164) was a Bay-class minesweeper that served in the Royal Canadian Navy during the Cold War.
 Entering service in 1957, the minesweeper was used mainly as a training ship on the West Coast of Canada.
-The vessel was discarded in 1998 and broken up in 1999.
+The vessel was discarded in 1998 and sold for scrap in 1999.
+However, only partially dismantled, the ex-Chaleur was towed to California to have the process completed at a salvage yard.
+The salvage yard was found to be operating illegally and the demolition of the ship was postponed.
+Without preventative maintenance, the ship sank at her moorings in 2021.

 Design and description

 The Bay class were designed and ordered as replacements for the Second World War-era minesweepers that the Royal Canadian Navy operated at the time.
 Similar to the Ton-class minesweeper, they were constructed of wood planking and aluminum framing.

 Displacing 390 LT standard at 412 LT at deep load, the minesweepers were 152 ft long with a beam of 28 ft and a draught of 8 ft.
 They had a complement of 38 officers and ratings.

 The Bay-class minesweepers were powered by two GM 12-cylinder diesel engines driving two shafts creating 2400 bhp.
 This gave the ships a maximum speed of 16 kn and a range of 3290 nmi at 12 kn.
 The ships were armed with one 40 mm Bofors gun and were equipped with minesweeping gear.